lgraul87/SportsBook/README.md

    	the database or the testing and build will fail ( because the object would not exist in the data base)

    	Uninstall the libary JAVA-11 and Install the default library in module path to fix warnings Disable project specific settings in Java Compiler configuration.
-Update and save and later enable again with Compiler compliance level 11.
+Update and save, and later enable again with Compiler compliance level 11.
 Update and Save.

    	There should be no more warnings at this stage.

-   	See example in the source Example.
+   	See example in the source example.
-   	Capture-3.PNG Capture-4.PNG
+   	Files: capture-3.PNG capture-4.PNG

 	3.1 Build the Maven project: Run as --> Maven Build